 There’s more to conservatorship than you might think

 California’s conservatorship law has been in the news all over the world lately due to developments in the ongoing saga of Britney Spears.
-The pop singer’s case case is fascinating, and raises many profound issues, but it is also highly unusual in many aspects.
+The pop singer’s case is fascinating, and raises many profound issues, but it is also highly unusual in many aspects.

 There is no doubt that many people who have been eagerly following the Spears story had no familiarity with California conservatorship law before they started reading about her case.
 If so, they are almost certainly getting a distorted view of what the law is all about.